Caramoor Center for Music and the Arts: History

-A native of Berlin, Walter Rosen emigrated to the United States with his parents in 1885, at the age of 10.
+A native of Berlin, Germany, Walter Rosen emigrated to the United States with his parents in 1885, at the age of 10.
 He was well-educated, developing an early interest in music and art, and graduated from Harvard three years after entering it at a young age.
 Three years later, he became one of the founding partners of the law firm of Underwood, Van Vorst, Rosen and Hoyt.
-After another three years, in 1901, he left to join a client, the Ladenburg Thalmann bank.
+After another three years, in 1901, he left to join a client, the Ladenburg Thalmann investment bank.
 He remained there for the rest of his life.
-In 1914 he married Lucie Bigelow Dodge, a woman who had grown up in an affluent New Jersey family and shared his passion for music and art.
+In 1914 he married Lucie Bigelow Dodge, a woman who had grown up in an affluent New York-New Jersey family and shared his passion for music and art.
 On vacations and business trips to Europe, they collected many of the artworks that are now at Caramoor.

 They bought the property in 1928.
 John Hoyt, one of Walter Rosen's former law partners, knew they were looking for a country retreat and told them about his mother's estate, named Caramoor as a contraction of her name, Caroline Moore Hoyt.
 The Rosens visited and were greatly taken by the Sunken Garden and its cedars, meant to imitate the cypresses of Italy.

 Originally, the Rosens intended to tear down all but the garden and build a Florentine-style palazzo.
-The Depression forced them to reconsider those plans, and instead they slowly remodeled the existing farm buildings on the site into the current estate, which at one point was 117 acre.
+The Depression forced them to reconsider those plans, and instead they remodeled the "Farm Group" buildings on the site they had constructed in the first campaign of building (1929–1931) into the current estate (completed 1939), which at one point was 117 acre.
 By 1939 that work was complete.
-Architect Christian Rosborg is credited with the design, closely supervised by the Rosens, whose townhouse on Manhattan's East Side had been redone in a French Renaissance style before they moved in.
+Architect Christian Rosborg designed the house, closely supervised by the Rosens, whose townhouse on Manhattan's East Side had been redone in a French Renaissance style before they moved in.
+Interior design advice and assistance was provided by the firm of Powell & Playford (Arthur G. Powell and Richard Playford).